EmaroLab/docs/README.md

 # Docs

-A collection of all useful documents, references for the activities carried out in the EmaroLab.
+A collection of all useful documents and references for the activities carried out in the EmaroLab.

 **Check out the repository [Wiki](https://github.com/EmaroLab/docs/wiki) for tutorials and guides.**